Best stairlift brands

 Best stairlift brands overview

-We surveyed 450 people who had got stairlifts for themselves or someone else in the past 10 years.
+We surveyed 754 people who had bought stairlifts for themselves or someone else in the past 10 years (two thirds of whom had acquired their stairlift in past three years).
 We included people who had bought their stairlift privately from companies such as Stannah, Acorn (including Brooks and Bison Bede), Handicare (including Minivator and Companion, and the brand sold by Age UK), and those who got one from the council.

 Based on what they told us, we've created unique customer scores and ratings to help you choose the best stairlift brand for you.
 You can see customer scores for each of the major brands in the table below, as well as star ratings for other factors, including value for money, quality and reliability.